arch-kiosk/project-management/work_in_progress/reporting_guide.md

 *	A permanent or temporary ban from some or all Kiosk spaces.
 *	A request for a public or private apology.

-Once we've determined our final action, we'll contact the original reporter to let them know what action (if any) we'll be taking.
-We will take into account feedback from the reporter on the appropriateness of our response, but we don't guarantee we'll act on it.
+Once we have determined our final action, we will contact the original reporter to let them know what action (if any) we will be taking.
+We will take into account feedback from the reporter on the appropriateness of our response, but we do not guarantee we will act on it.